Kenny Duckett

-Early years
+Early life

-Duckett attended Richard J. Reynolds High School, where he was diagnosed with diabetes in the tenth grade.
-He continued to play football despite warnings from his doctors, problems maintaining weight and his healing capacity being affected by his illness.
+Duckett attended Richard J. Reynolds High School, where he was diagnosed with diabetes during tenth grade.
+He continued to play football despite warnings from his doctors, while having problems maintaining weight and his illness affecting his healing capacity.

 As a senior running back, he rushed for over 900 yards and scored 20 touchdowns.
-He received All-state, All-American and Winston-Salem Player of the Year honors.
+He received All-state, All-American, and Winston-Salem Player of the Year honors.
 He finished his high school career with over 2,000 total yards and 20 touchdowns.

 He also practiced baseball and basketball.
-As a senior in baseball, he received All-conference, All-American, Player of the Year honors and was drafted by the Los Angeles Dodgers.
+As a senior in baseball, he received All-conference, All-American, Player of the Year honors and was selected by the Los Angeles Dodgers.

 College career

 Duckett accepted a football scholarship from Wake Forest University.
 He broke his ankle returning a kickoff in the third game of his true freshman season and was redshirted.

 As a redshirt freshman, he was switched from running back to wide receiver, but again broke the same ankle the week before the start of the season and missed 5 weeks.
 The injury affected his speed and he had to work to regain his previous form.
 He became the team's kickoff returner, making 25 returns for 495 yards (19.8-yard avg.).
 He also had 2 receptions for 16 yards.

 As a sophomore in 1979, he became a starter at wide receiver, posting 19 receptions (fifth on the team) for 370 yards (second on the team), a 19.5-yard average and 16 kickoff returns for 339 yards (21.2-yard avg.).

 As a junior he had a breakout season, registering 50 receptions (second in the ACC), 656 receiving yards (third in the ACC) and 12 receiving touchdowns (School and ACC record, ranked third nationally).
 He also had 11 kickoff returns for 182 yards (16-yard avg.).

 As a senior, he was limited with a knee sprain injury and missed 3 games.
 He recorded 37 receptions (second on the team) for 457 yards (second on the team), 7 touchdowns (led the team) and 3 kickoff returns for 57 yards (19-yard avg.).

 He finished his college career with 108 receptions (third in school history), 1,507 receiving yards (second in school history), 19 receiving touchdowns, 62 kick-offs returns for 1,251 yards and 27 punt returns for 212 yards.
 At the time he set school records for most kickoff returns (62), most touchdown receptions in a season (12) and most career touchdown receptions (19).